KittyGiraudel/site/_posts/2014-07-16-automating-css-animations-with-sass.md

 }
 ```

 Fine!
-That's less code to output.
+That’s less code to output.

 ## Bringing Sass in the game

 Keyframes are typically the kind of things you can optimize.
 Because they are heavily bound to numbers and loop iterations, it is usually quite easy to generate a repetitive `@keyframes` animation with a loop.
-Let's try that, shall we?
+Let’s try that, shall we?

 First, bring the basics.
-For sake of consistency, I kept Harry's variable names: `n`, `x` and `y`.
-Let's not forget their meaning:
+For sake of consistency, I kept Harry’s variable names: `n`, `x` and `y`.
+Let’s not forget their meaning:

 * `$n` is the number of frames in the animation
 * `$x` is the percentage of the animation spent static for each frame.
 Logic wants it to be less than `100% / $n` then.